flowb/ClothTOP/README.md

 - FlexCHOP from Vincent Houzé provided a starting point for this project.

 ## Known Issues
-- Moving anchors too fast can cause crashes.
-The solver may not converge for extreme deltas.
+- Moving anchors too fast can cause crashes with the solver not converging for extreme deltas.
 - The **UV** output mode can easily crash for certain meshes.
 Recommended use of **Linear** mode.